Getting help with your taxes

 Tax preparation, therefore, is really the act of summarizing the historical events of the past year.
 Tax planning, on the other hand, allows an individual to look into the future and try to develop both long-term and short-term strategies to minimize the tax bill.

 Getting help with tax preparation

 When it comes to getting help filing your taxes, there is no shortage of places, to go.
 Just look around at tax time and you will see a plethora of advertising.
 Generally, there are three places to get help complete your return:

-Tax preparation has also become big business.
+Tax preparation has also become a big business.
 Just look at H&R Block, which is one of the tax preparation giants.
 They train ordinary people to enter your data into tax filing software programs and the hope is they know more than you.
 Tax preparers can be found in many places including supermarkets and malls.
-They are generally they are a low cost alternative for tax preparation.
+They are generally they are a low-cost alternative for tax preparation.

 An accountant (CA, CMA, CGA)

 Choosing an accountant is a bit like choosing a financial advisor.
 There are so many different accountants to choose from.
 Firstly, there are Chartered Accountants (CA), Certified Management Accountants (CMA) and Certified General Accountants (CGA).
 There are also accountants that specialize in audits; others that specialize in business and corporations; some that focus on bookkeeping services and even generalists that

 Generally, an accountant is going to cost more than a tax preparer and in most cases that should be the case since they go through a lot more education and have more responsibility and accountability from holding a professional designation.

 I don’t have all the answers but I think the more complicated your tax return is, you should look to an accountant vs a tax preparer.
 This might include having a business, foreign tax issues, complex investment calculations, or rental properties.